edouardmulliez/gameoflife/README.md

 This is an implementation of **James Conway's Game of Life**.
 This game consists in following the evolution of a group of cells, which are multiplying, surviving or dying depending on a set of simple mathematical rules.
 Depending on the initial position of the cells, different patterns can be reached during the game.

-The game is implemented here as a kivy Application.
-You can select a particular pattern among some saved patterns, select the speed and zoom of application.
+The game is implemented here as a Kivy Application.

 ## Rules of the Game of Life